 There are several benefits to granting consent:

 - Reduced printing saves paper, which is a Green Initiative.
-(Printing your 1098-T from Campus Connection is the studentís option and not required by the IRS.)
+(Printing your 1098-T from Campus Connection is the student’s option and not required by the IRS.)

-- Incorrect addresses on 1098-Ts will not result in lost mail.
+- Incorrect addresses on 1098-Ts will result in lost mail.

 Please note that you are able to view and print your 1098-T online even if you do not grant consent.
-For those who do not grant consent, your mailed 1098-T should be received approximately 10 days after the 1098-Ts are available on line, or approximately January 28, 2013.
+For those who do not grant consent, your mailed 1098-T should be received by the end of January.

 To grant consent, access the 1098-Ts in Campus Connection, click on the button "Grant Consent" and read the consent agreement to accept it.
 The "Grant Consent" button will not be available if consent was previously granted.
 To have your consent removed, contact Customer Account Services at 701-231-8782.